 She paused, glanced at her phone, and added: “Also, I’ll get a lot of work done on the plane.
 I’m actually really excited about the flight.”

-A 2021 study published in Occupational and Environmental Medicine found that consultants flying more than 85,000 miles per year experience measurably elevated cortisol levels, accelerated cellular aging, and what the study referred to, in clinical language, as “a flattened relationship to the concept of weekends.”
-Halverson, by her own count, will cross 110,000 miles before the end of the calendar year.
+A 2021 study published in The Journal of Ambulatory Occupational Health found that consultants flying more than 85,000 miles per year experience measurably elevated cortisol levels, accelerated cellular aging, and what the study referred to, in clinical language, as “a flattened relationship to the concept of weekends.”
+The senior associate, by her own count, will cross 110,000 miles before the end of the calendar year.

 “Honestly, I love it,” she said.
 “I love the lifestyle.
 I love the pace.
 I love that I’m seeing parts of the world I never thought I’d see.”

-Asked which parts of the world she had recently seen, Halverson thought for a moment.
+Asked which parts of the world she had recently seen, the associate thought for a moment.

 “The Hyatt Regency in Frankfurt,” she said.
 “The Intercontinental in Singapore.
 There’s a Westin in Houston that has a really good gym.
 The lobby of the Mandarin Oriental in London — I didn’t get to stay there, but I had a 90-minute layover meeting in the lobby and the espresso was incredible.”